15 Quick Tips for Managing Caregiver Stress

 Smells can instantly trigger significant memories and are a powerful way to affect the body’s nervous system.

-For example, a research study showed that lavender essential oil can have a calming effect similar to anti-anxiety medications.
+For example, a study found that lavender essential oil can have a calming effect comparable to anti-anxiety medications.

 Suggestions: